 The formulas used to calculate the disability benefits and pre-retirement death benefits (service and non-service incurred) have not changed.
-However, if you become disabled and are granted a disability retirement by the Board after electing to participate in the RPRB Option (2) you will receive your RPRB lump sum benefit and the monthly benefit under the form of payment you elected when you joined the RPRB.
-If you elected RPRB Option (1) and become disabled (as determined by the Board) you can receive the disability benefits provided by the System instead of your benefit under the RPRB.
+However, if you become disabled after electing to participate in the RPRB Option (2) you will receive your RPRB lump sum benefit and the monthly benefit under the form of payment you elected when you joined the RPRB.
+If you elected RPRB Option (1) and become disabled you can receive the disability benefits provided by the System instead of your benefit under the RPRB.